radix/sureberus/doc/src/directives.md

 </test>
 </example>

-Dynamically selects a schema based on whether a certain dict key exists.

-The directive should be provided a dictionary, where each **key** can potentially match a key in the value dictionary.
-Each **value** in the directive dictionary should be a Sureberus schema to apply to the dictionary **if** the key exists in the dictionary.

 ### choose_schema/when_tag_is

 **type** `dict` containing `tag`, `choices`, and optionally `default_choice`

+This is very similar to `when_key_is`, but instead of choosing a schema based on the value of a dictionary key, it does it by using the context.
+It goes hand-in-hand with the [`set_tag`](#set_tag) or [`modify_context`](#modify_context) directives.

+When this directive is applied, it determines the schema to apply by looking up a tag named by the `tag` sub-directive (which we'll call the "choice").
+It then looks up the schema to use by looking for that "choice" in the `choices` sub-directive.

 <example>
 <yaml-schema>